cockroachdb/docs/v20.1/admin-ui-statements-page.md

 - Click the **Activate** button to begin collecting diagnostics for the fingerprint.
 This will open the list of **Statement diagnostics** with a status next to each activated diagnostic.
 	- `WAITING FOR QUERY` indicates that a SQL statement matching the fingerprint has not yet been recorded.
 	- `ERROR` indicates that the attempt at diagnostics collection failed.
 	- `READY` indicates that the diagnostics have run and can be downloaded.
-A **Download** link will appear beside the status.
+A download link will appear beside the status.
-- For any row with a `READY` status, click **Download** to retrieve the diagnostics.
+- For any row with a `READY` status, click **Bundle (.zip)** to retrieve the diagnostics.

 After downloading the statement diagnostics, you will have a JSON file that represents transaction events across nodes for the SQL statement.
 The information collected here can be used to diagnose problematic SQL statements, such as [slow queries](query-behavior-troubleshooting.html#query-is-always-slow).